Close Menu

 Mid-Drive Motors: Best for Performance and Efficiency

-Mid-drive motors, also known as crank drive motors, transfer power directly to the chain, utilizing the bike’s gears for better efficiency.
+Mid-drive motors, also known as crank-drive motors, transfer power directly to the chain, using the bike’s gears for better efficiency.

 Advantages: